cjemerson/Hackathon2018/README.md

 ## Text Adventure File Format
 Note all whitespace is ignored (spaces, tabs, newlines, etc.).
 Anything after a '#' is ignored so use this for comments.

-### Valid Commands
+### Valid Instructions
-- "*node nodeName*"			-	create a new node
+- "*node &lt;nodeName&gt;*"			-	create a new node
-- "*dialogue ...*"			-	add dialogue (multiple calls adds newlines)
+- "*dialogue &lt;displayedText&gt;*"			-	add dialogue (multiple calls adds newlines)
-- "*choice nodeName ...*"	-	offer a choice and jump to that node if chosen
+- "*choice &lt;nodeName&gt; &lt;displayedText&gt;*"	-	offer a choice and jump to that node if chosen
-- "*default nodeName*"		-	the default jump (unnecessary if sequential).
+- "*default &lt;nodeName&gt;*"		-	the default jump (unnecessary if sequential).
 Note only works on zero-choice nodes

 ### Notes
-node start 					- the initial node node end 					- the final node, calls exit (no dialogue display) In choice or dialogue, the strings "\n" or "\t" do their character equivalents (when separated on either side by spaces)
+- "start" is the name of the initial node
+- "end" is the name of the final node which calls exit (no dialogue display)
+- In &lt;displayedText&gt; the strings "\n" or "\t" fulfill their character equivalents (when separated on either side by spaces)